PascalCoinDev/PascalCoin/README.md

 ## History:

-### DEVELOPMENT STATUS
+### Build 3.0.0 - 2018-05-02
+- Implementation of Hard fork on block 210000
   - PIP - 0010: 50% inflation reduction
+  - PIP - 0011: 20% Development reward
+  - PIP - 0017: Anonymity via transaction mixing (multioperation)
   - New target calc on protocol V3 in order to reduce the sinusoidal effect
     - Harmonization of the sinusoidal effect modifying the rise / fall by 50% calculating over the last 10 blocks only when increase/decrease is high
 - New Safebox Snapshoting
   - This allow quickly rollback/commit directly to Safebox instead of create a separate Safebox on memory (read from disk... use more ram...)
   - Is usefull when detecting posible orphan blocks in order to check which chain is the highest chain without duplicating a safebox to compare